-The Pronunciation of Dagesh Lene in Tiberian Hebrew Tradition
+The Pronunciation of the Dagesh Lene in the Tiberian Hebrew Tradition

 Abstract

-It is commonly assumed that the distinction between Dagesh forte (marking a geminated consonant) and Dagesh lene (marking a plosive, non-geminated pronunciation of בגדכפת letters), was also extant in the original Tiberian reading tradition.
-But the use of only one sign for both entities in the Tiberian vocalization, as well as a few findings from Tiberian-related sources, lead to the conclusion that the two types of Dagesh were both realized with gemination in the Tiberian tradition.
-By contrast, there are texts with Babylonian and Palestinian vocalization which make a distinction between the two types, probably representing a distinction in their realization.
-These facts suggest that this distinction, which is an integral component of the standard Hebrew grammar and is maintained in many oral traditions, is not based on the Tiberian tradition, preserved only in non-Tiberian traditions.
+It is commonly assumed that the distinction between the dagesh forte (marking a geminated consonant) and the dagesh lene (marking a plosive, non-geminated pronunciation of the letters בגדכפ"ת) traces to the original Tiberian reading tradition.
+The use of only one sign for both entities in the Tiberian vocalization, however, as well as several findings from Tiberian-related sources, lead to the conclusion that both types of dageshim were realized with gemination in the Tiberian tradition.
+In contrast, there are texts with Babylonian and Palestinian vocalization that differentiate between the two types, probably representing a distinction in their realization.
+These facts suggest that this distinction, an integral component of standard Hebrew grammar that is maintained in many oral traditions, is not based on the Tiberian tradition and survives in non-Tiberian traditions only.

 Introduction: unequivocality in the Tiberian vocalization system

-One of the main qualities of a clear and useful writing system is unequivocality of its components.
-Thus, in creating a writing system, one of the basic principles that a creator of such a system is expected to follow is having a single representation for each phoneme of the language that this system is designated to represent.
-In practice, however, due to various reasons, the existing writing systems usually deviate from this principle to some extent.
-Yet, in examinning the initial use of a given writing system and assessing its relation to the spoken language in the environment to which it was originally introduced, one would expect this fundamental principle to be valid.
+One of the main qualities of a clear and useful writing system is the unequivocality of its components.
+Thus, when a writing system is created, one of the basic principles that its creator is expected to follow is having a unique representation of each phoneme in the language that the system is designed to represent.
+In practice, for various reasons, the existing writing systems usually deviate from this principle to some extent.
+Yet in examining the initial use of a given writing system and assessing its relation to the spoken language in the environment to which it was originally introduced, one would expect this fundamental principle to be upheld.

-As to the Hebrew vocalization systems, it is generally accepted that this assuption holds true.
-Added to the ancient consonantal biblical text, these systems were created to and designed for enabling its users a meticulous reading of the text according to the tradition on which it was based, in order to reach a maximum preservation of the accurate pronunciation as maintained in this tradition.
-For this reason, it is expected that these systems would strictly refrain from any ambiguity or uncertainty in the meanings of its signs, let alone a built-in dual meaning of any sign, following thus the basic principle of one-to-one relationship between sign and its function.
+In regard to Hebrew vocalization systems, it is generally accepted that this postulate holds true.
+Added to the ancient consonantal biblical text, these systems were created and designed to allow their users to read the text meticulously in accordance with the tradition on which it was based in order to preserve the pronunciation maintained in this tradition with the greatest possible accuracy.
+For this reason, it is expected that these systems would strictly refrain from any ambiguity or uncertainty in the meanings of their signs and would, a fortiori, avoid built-in duality in the meaning of any sign, thus following the basic principle of a one-to-one relationship between the sign and its function.

-In the case of the Tiberian reading tradition, which did not survive until the modern era as a living oral tridition, this assumption was a central working premise in reconstructing its features by modern researchers on the basis of its vocalization system.
-For example, as to the qameṣ sign, which has two distinct realizations in the common Sepharadi traditions (as a – qameṣ gadol or qameṣ raḥav, or as o – qameṣ qatan) according to the phonetic environment in which it occurs, it is agreed that it originally represented only one vowel in the Tiberean tradition (probably ɔ).
-This is also the reason why the situation in which signs representing more than one realization in this system posed a challenge to researchers, to which they proposed various explanations.
+In the case of the Tiberian reading tradition, which did not survive until the modern era as a living oral tradition, this assumption was a central working premise among modern researchers who sought to reconstruct its features on the basis of its vocalization system.
+Relating to the qameṣ sign, for example, which has two distinct realizations in the common Sephardi traditions (as a—qameṣ gadol or qameṣ raḥav, or as o—qameṣ qatan) according to the phonetic environment in which it occurs, it is agreed that it originally represented only one vowel in the Tiberian tradition (probably ɔ).
+This also explains why researchers are challenged by situations in which signs representing more than one realization in this system and are prompted to propose various explanations.